SunBell - first solar lamp and phone charger categorized as a UNHCR core relief item

 “The dark stops everything.
 With light, you can keep going and do things.
 Light is a universal need,” describes the co-founder of BRIGHT, member of the board of directors and head of the design company K8, Marius Andresen.

 According to UNHCR statistics there were more than 65 million displaced people worldwide in 2017, whereof 22.5 million were refugees with over half of whom under the age of 18.
 Africa hosts an estimated 30 per cent of the world’s displaced people, and the average length of major protracted refugee situations were by the end of 2015 estimated at about 26 years.

 Mobile phones and internet access is critical to refugees’ safety

-A representative from NOREPS, a network of humanitarian organizations and private companies facilitated by Innovation Norway, who supported BRIGHT from the begining, visited the Dadaab refugee camp in Kenya after the first lamps had been distributed.
+A representative from NOREPS, a network of humanitarian organizations and private companies facilitated by Innovation Norway, who supported BRIGHT from the beginning, visited the Dadaab refugee camp in Kenya after the first lamps had been distributed.
 Here, two refugees explained how they used the lamp.

 The 23-year-old boy from Somalia living in Dadaab for the last 13 years explains how the solar lamp “has affected me in a positive way.
 We did not have light at home before.
 I read with it and as a student you need to read much, and even I have a telephone and I can charge with it.”

 A 17-year-old girl from Ethiopia elucidates how the lamp “helps me do my homework at night, and my mom didn’t have a charger so it’s charging my mum’s phone.”